linkeverything/codelabs/docs/20241203-how-to-codelab.md

 claat create a `codelab-id` directory in the same path. (id based directory.)

+Positive
+: When using images in markdown file, those are included in img folder in exported directory.

 ## Step 4: push to github pages

 Copy the `codelab-id` directory to the github repo's `docs` folder.